DFT and Model Hamiltonian Study of Optoelectronic Properties of Some Low-Symmetry Graphene Quantum Dots: Results and Discussion

 We present the linear optical absorption spectra of GQD-36-$C_{2v}$ computed using the PPP-CI approach, employing both sets of Coulomb parameters, in Fig. \ref{fig:ppp-spectra-gqd-36-c2v}.
 The first peak in the spectrum computed using the standard parameters is of very low intensity while the corresponding peak in the screened parameter spectrum is of moderate intensity.

 In both the spectra, the second peak is the MI peak, which derives large oscillator strengths from two nearly degenerate excited states of $^{1}B_{2}$ and $^{1}A_{1}$ symmetries, whose wave functions are dominated by single excitations $\arrowvert H-1\rightarrow L+1\rangle$, and $\arrowvert H\rightarrow L+1\rangle+c.c.$, respectively.
-The PPP-CI (screened) location of the MI peak at 3.17 eV is slightly smaller than the corresponding TDDFT value of 3.34 eV, while the standard parameter location of the MI peak at 3.94 eV is significantly larger than it (see Table \ref{tab:gqd-mi})
+The PPP-CI (screened) location of the MI peak at 3.17 eV is slightly lower than the corresponding TDDFT value of 3.34 eV, while the standard parameter location of the MI peak at 3.94 eV is significantly higher than it (see Table \ref{tab:gqd-mi}).

-In the screened parameter spectrum, beyond the MI peak there are several features of which peak III near 4.0 eV is close to an experimental peak around 3.9 eV \citep{fetzer2000large}.
-Similarly, peaks IV (4.22 eV) and V (4.44 eV) of this spectrum are close to experimental peaks located at 4.26 and 4.30 eV, respectively \citep{fetzer2000large}.
-In the computed spectrum there are two more peaks VI (5.07 eV) and VII (5.33 eV) of significant intensities, that are $y$- and $x$-polarized, with their many-body wave functions dominated by the single excitations $\arrowvert H-3\rightarrow L+2\rangle+c.c.$ and $\arrowvert H-4\rightarrow L+3\rangle+c.c.$, respectively.
-Of these, peak VI (5.07 eV) is close to an experimentally measured strong peak near 5 eV \citep{fetzer2000large}.
-Additionally, there are several other weaker features in the computed spectrum at energies higher than 5.0 eV.
+In the computed spectrum of PPP-CI (screened) there are two more peaks VI (5.07 eV) and VII (5.33 eV) of significant intensities, that are $y$- and $x$-polarized, with their many-body wave functions dominated by the single excitations $\arrowvert H-3\rightarrow L+2\rangle+c.c.$ and $\arrowvert H-4\rightarrow L+3\rangle+c.c.$, respectively.
+Additionally, there are several other weaker features in the computed spectrum at energies higher than 5.5 eV.